jrobalino/udacity-vr/docs/index.md

 ---

 # Udacity VR Nanodegree - Javier Robalino
-This page documents the projects completed for my Udacity VR Nanodegree program.
+This page documents the projects completed for the core section of my Udacity VR Nanodegree program.

 ## Table of Contents